devonwiersma/devonwiersma.github.io/_posts/2025-12-07-Being-Ignorant-About-Games-Can-Be-Good.md

 ### I noticed recently
 that when I make my own games I have a tendency to simultaneously adopt these two very opposite, yet complimentary, approaches.
 And I find they work well together!

-On one hand I try to <span style="color:red">Ignorant Designer</span> when it comes to the direction of my games; I often decide to make games of genres I have virtually no experience with - and often ones that I have zero interest in playing at all.
+On one hand I try to <span style="color:red">Ignorant Design</span> when it comes to the direction of my games; I often decide to make games of genres I have virtually no experience with - and often ones that I have zero interest in playing at all.

 On the other hand, I try to embody the <span style="color:aquamarine">Informed Designer</span> when it comes to approaching tangible design problems, because the first thing I do when encountering these is to reference those similar games and genres to see how they solve their problems.

+In this way, <span style="color:red">Ignorance</span> is helpful when you're using it to establish and chase your game's *direction*, but staying <span style="color:aquamarine">Informative</span> is important when *designing* your game.

 ### First, the <span style="color:red">Ignorant Designer</span>